jaybuck/semseg-unet/README.md

 The basic prerequisites to run the U-Net Python code that trains U-Net models and then uses them to predict the class of pixels in new images are:

 * A computer running linux.
 We have tested under Ubuntu 16.04.
 Ubuntu 18.04 should work well too.
+(Well, if you can get OpenImageIO to build.
+Not trivial.)
 * At least 64 GB of RAM
 * An Nvidia GPU with at least 8 GB of RAM, along with:
   * Nvidia drivers
     * CUDA >= 10.0
-* Python 3
+* Python >= 3.6
 * TensorFlow 1.15
 * OpenImageIO, aka oiio

 All of the packages in the environment used for these experiments are listed in the file `requirements_unet_all.txt`

-## Contents of the semantic_segmentation_unet directory
+## Contents of the semseg_unet directory

 * `src` : Directory that holds Python code for training, testing and evaluating U-Net models for the crack detection task.
 * `run_*.sh` : Example scripts for
     - U-Net model training
     - Using a trained model for prediction on images
-    - Evaluating key metrics such as precision and recall on labeled test images.